guypwhunt/deployShinyAppOnOpenstack/README.md

 ## Step 3: Connect to the VPN

-ADD PICTURES

 ## Step 4: Deploy a Virtual Machine

-Access the Openstack dashboard on the following link(https://openstack.rosalind.kcl.ac.uk/dashboard/auth/login/?next=/dashboard/project/).
+Access the Openstack dashboard on the following link(https://cloud.er.kcl.ac.uk/project/).

 You will need to sign in using your KCL username and password.

 Make sure to use the latest version of ubuntu.

-Depoy a virtual machine following these instructions(https://legacy.rosalind.kcl.ac.uk/doku.php?id=openstack:start)
+Depoy a virtual machine following these instructions(https://docs.er.kcl.ac.uk/CREATE/cloud/launch_instance/)

-ADD MORE STEPS
+Additional CREATE OpenStack documentation can be found here(https://docs.er.kcl.ac.uk/CREATE/cloud/web_interface/)

 ## Step 5: Add a Security Rule for Port 3838